-Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple
+Libyan city buries thousands in mass graves after flood as mayor says death toll could triple

 WHAT HAPPENED IN LIBYA?

 Daniel, an unusually strong Mediterranean storm, caused deadly flooding in towns across eastern Libya, but the worst-hit was Derna.
-As the storm pounded the coast Sunday night, residents said they heard loud explosions when the dams outside the city collapsed.
+As the storm pounded the coast Sunday night, residents said they heard loud explosions when two dams outside the city collapsed.
 Floodwaters washed down Wadi Derna, a valley that cuts through the city, crashing through buildings and washing people out to sea.

 A U.N. official said Thursday that most casualties could have been avoided.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.